youngsoul/gremlinsandbox/README.md

 # Tinkerpop, Gremlin, Python Example

-A sandbox repo of how to use Gremlin in Python against the Tinkerpop GraphDB.
+A sandbox repo of how to use Gremlin in Python against the Tinkerpop 3.3.3 GraphDB.

+I hope you find the examples helpful.
+See the Jupyter notebook for a collection of example and explanations.

 This repo assume you are running a local gremlin-server and the modern initialized db: